usabilityhub/rails-erb-loader/README.md

 }
 ```

-Inclusion of the `rails-erb-loader-dependency` (or `-dependencies`) comment will tell Webpack to cache the file until any of the listed dependencies are modified.
+Inclusion of the `rails-erb-loader-dependency` (or `-dependencies`) comment will tell `webpack` to cache the file until any of the listed dependencies are modified.

 ## Contribute